gskielian/ROCK-Curriculum/Electronics/Mics-Speakers-and-Radio-Stations/README.md

 3\. the AM radio bridge

-We control the amplitude of the 1000MHz signal with the oscillator can.
+We control the amplitude of the 1MHz signal with the oscillator can.

 ![img](./Radio-Circuit-00.png)

+BOM
+* 2x 10uF capacitors (electrolytic most likely)
+* 2x 100k resistors for voltage divider
+* 2x 3.9k resistors for impedence on electret mic line
+* small resistor and big resistor ( ratio of about 1:100 ) for the non-inverting amp stage
+* Oscillator Can 1000KHz
+* 3.7V Lipo